mnagaso/mnagaso.github.io/content/projects/index.md

 ## TomoATT : Eikonal equation based adjoint-state travel-time tomography
 I am currently working on this project.
-Working as a lead developer of an open-source code project [TomoATT](https://migg-ntu.github.io/TomoATT-docs/), which is a library for eikonal equation based adjoint-state travel time tomography, optimized for use on HPCs (implemented with MPI, MPI-SHMEM, CUDA, and parallel-HDF5 with SIMD optimization, containerlized with Docker and Singularity).
+Workin as a lead developer of an open-source code project [TomoATT](https://tomoatt.com/docs/), which is a library for eikonal equation based adjoint-state travel time tomography, optimized for a use on HPCs (implemented with MPI, MPI-SHMEM, GPU with SIMD optimization, and parallel-HDF5, containerlized with Docker and Singularity).
+Built up an opensource project TomoATT : https://github.com/MIGG-NTU/TomoATT Obtained 2 HPC allocations for TomoATT project:
+- FUGAKU Riken, Japan, 2022, hp220155, 315,634 Node hours (x48 CPU hours)
+- ASPIRE1&2A NSCC, Singapore, 2022, 12002694, 1,574,400 CPU+GPU hours
+- ASPIRE2A,NSCC, Singapore, 2023, 12002694, 2,620,000 CPU+GPU hours

+One full article and 6 conferences resulted by TomoATT.

 ![img](/images/TomoATT_logo_2.png)
 ![img](/images/vel_anim.gif)